webgme/ui-components/README.md

 #### ModelManager
 Configurable, domain-specific, easy-to-use model management visualizer.
 It allows the creation, deletion and import/export of models.

-Note, that the component configuration has to be set properly to work!
+- Import using the webgme-cli tool `webgme import viz ModelManager webgme/ui-components`
+- Register visualizer at nodes where it should be available.
+- Modify and add the following to your [component-settings](https://github.com/webgme/webgme/wiki/Component-Settings).

 ```
 {...
     "ModelManager":